HIGH COST, LOW

 REWARD

-For decades, the response has been largely a containment strategy, where disenfranchised young people of color are locked up only to later be released in a more vulnerable position, with fewer resources, and less hope.
+For decades, the response to street violence has been largely a containment strategy, where disenfranchised young people of color are locked up to only later be released in a more vulnerable position, with fewer resources, and less hope.

 Despite the massive increase in the size and cost of America’s correctional system, the national recidivism rate and associated costs remain high and are increasing each year.